Crypto-Goatz/JaxXAI/README.md

 Measurement ID:  G-PYEE8KRWCQ
 ```
 Ensure the JaxEngine sub-project keeps these values aligned (`JaxEngine/.env.local`) and mirror them in any deployment platform (e.g. Vercel).

+### GitHub Actions Deployment

+A workflow at `.github/workflows/firebase-hosting.yml` builds the Vite app and deploys to Firebase Hosting on every push to `main`.
+Populate these repository secrets before enabling it:

+- `FIREBASE_TOKEN` (from `firebase login:ci`)
+- `NEXT_PUBLIC_FIREBASE_*` variables listed above
+- External service keys (`JAXDEX_API_KEYS`, `JAXAI_FILTERS_API_KEY`, Stripe keys, etc.)

+Once the secrets exist, pushes to `main` will trigger an automated deploy.
+You can also run it manually via the “Deploy to Firebase Hosting” workflow dispatch.

 ## Work Inside JaxEngine